Annapurna Circuit Trek with Tilicho Lake - 16 Days

 Communication

-We will provide you with a SIM card in Kathmandu and teach you how to get data and recharge cash on it, but mobile signals may be weak at higher altitudes.
+We will provide you with a Nepali SIM card in Kathmandu and show you how to top up credit and add data, but mobile signals may be weak at higher altitudes.
 For your safety, our lead guide keeps daily contact with all trekking teams via mobile.
 We are fully prepared to handle emergencies, and our guides are trained to provide assistance whenever needed.
-Additionally, we use walkie-talkies and satellite phones in areas with no network to ensure constant communication.

 Travel Essentials